Close Menu

 JMeter Tutorial JMeter File Structure.

-Here is a brief checklist of folders that you’ll see after extracting the JMeter zip file.
+Here is a brief checklist of folders included in the JMeter zip file.

 JMeter FolderDescription